 Our network of business specialists brings you the interdisciplinary perspectives needed to make your trade strategy work for your business.
 From economic impact on your industry, to trade legislative developments, to customs and tax planning and from product innovation to supply chain performance, we can help you navigate the uncertainty, speed up your cross-border activities, address your compliance requirements and keep you ahead of competition.

-Customs and International Trade Co-leader, PwC US
+Managing Director, PwC's Customs and International Trade Practice Co-Leader, PwC US

 Value Chain Transformation, Global Trade Services Principal, PwC US